davidyap7/admin/patterns.md

 When you create an organization in {{site.data.keyword.Bluemix_notm}}, you provision infrastructure resources that include resources such as memory, Internet Protocol (IP), servers, and storage:
 *	For {{site.data.keyword.Bluemix_notm}} Public, a minimum set of resources is allocated by IBM to an organization.
 Based on the type of account, you have different resource allocations.
 These resources define the quota that is allocated by IBM to an organization.
-*	For {{site.data.keyword.Bluemix_notm}} Dedicated, you request a set of resources from IBM, and then you can distribute them between the different organizations in your {{site.data.keyword.Bluemix_notm}} Dedicated cloud environment.
+*	For {{site.data.keyword.Bluemix_dedicated_notm}}, you request a set of resources from IBM, and then you can distribute them between the different organizations in your {{site.data.keyword.Bluemix_dedicated_notm}} environment.
-*	For {{site.data.keyword.Bluemix_notm}} Local, you provide the resources and then you can distribute them between organizations in your {{site.data.keyword.Bluemix_notm}} Local cloud environment.
+*	For {{site.data.keyword.Bluemix_local_notm}}, you provide the resources and then you can distribute them between organizations in your {{site.data.keyword.Bluemix_local_notm}} environment.

-For {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_notm}} Dedicated, you can request additional resources from IBM.
-For
-{{site.data.keyword.Bluemix_notm}} Local, you are responsible for providing any resources that might be required to run your business in the local cloud.
+For {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_dedicated_notm}}, you can request additional resources from IBM.
+For {{site.data.keyword.Bluemix_local_notm}}, you are responsible for providing any resources that might be required to run your business in this environment.

 The quota that is allocated to an organization represents the resources that are available within the organization.
 You manage the quota and you decide how the resources are distributed across the organization.